 We have incurred net losses since our inception.
-For the nine months ended September 30, 2016, we had a net loss of \$27.0 million and we expect to incur additional losses for the remainder of 2016 and in future years.
-As of September 30, 2016, we had an accumulated deficit of \$175.7 million.
+For the three months ended March 31, 2017, we had a net loss of \$8.2 million and we expect to incur additional losses for the remainder of 2017 and at least through 2018.
+As of March 31, 2017, we had an accumulated deficit of \$188.3 million.
 We may never achieve revenue sufficient to offset our expenses.
-Over the next couple of years, we expect to continue to devote substantially all of our resources to increase adoption of, and reimbursement for, Afirma, our lung cancer test, Percepta, which we launched in April 2015, Envisia, our test for idiopathic pulmonary fibrosis, or IPF which we launched in October 2016, and the development of additional tests.
+Over the next couple of years, we expect to continue to devote substantially all of our resources to increase adoption of, and reimbursement for our Afirma tests, Percepta, our lung cancer test which we launched in April 2015, Envisia, our test for idiopathic pulmonary fibrosis, or IPF, which we launched in October 2016, and the development of additional tests.
 We may never achieve or sustain profitability, and our failure to achieve and sustain profitability in the future could cause the market price of our common stock to decline.

-Our financial results depend solely on sales of Afirma, and we will need to generate sufficient revenue from this and other diagnostic solutions to grow our business.
+Our financial results currently depend solely on sales of our Afirma tests, and we will need to generate sufficient revenue from this and other diagnostic solutions to grow our business.

-All of our revenues have been derived from the sale of Afirma, which we commercially launched in January 2011.
-For the foreseeable future, we expect to derive substantially all of our revenue from sales of Afirma.
-We launched our first product in pulmonology for lung cancer, Percepta, in April 2015, and our commercialization efforts may not be successful.
-We also launched Envisia for improved diagnosis of IPF in October 2016, and our commercialization efforts for Envisia may not be successful.
-In addition, we are in various stages of research and development for other diagnostic solutions that we may offer, but there can be no assurance that we will be able to identify other diseases that can be effectively addressed with our molecular cytology platform or, if we are able to identify such diseases, whether or when we will be able to successfully commercialize solutions for these diseases.
-If we are unable to increase sales and expand reimbursement for Afirma, or successfully commercialize and obtain coverage and reimbursement for Percepta and Envisia and develop and commercialize other solutions, our revenue and our ability to achieve and sustain profitability would be impaired, and the market price of our common stock could decline.
+All of our revenue to date has been derived from the sale of our Afirma tests, which are used in the diagnosis of thyroid cancer.
+Over the next few years, we expect to continue to derive a substantial portion of our revenue from sales of our Afirma tests.
+In 2017, we anticipate that we will begin recognizing revenue from the sale of our Percepta test, used in the diagnosis of lung cancer.
+We also launched our Envisia test to help improve the diagnosis of interstitial lung disease, specifically IPF, in October 2016.
+Once genomic tests are clinically validated and commercially available for patient testing, we must continue to develop and publish evidence that our tests are informing clinical decisions in order for them to receive positive coverage decisions by payers.
+Without coverage policies, our tests may not be reimbursed and we will not be able to recognize revenue.
+We cannot guarantee that tests we commercialize will gain positive coverage decisions and therefore, we may never realize revenue from tests we commercialize.
+In addition, we are in various stages of research and development for other diagnostic solutions that we may offer, but there can be no assurance that we will be able to identify other diseases that can be effectively addressed or, if we are able to identify such diseases, whether or when we will be able to successfully commercialize solutions for these diseases and obtain the evidence and coverage decisions from payers.
+If we are unable to increase sales and expand reimbursement for Afirma, or successfully obtain coverage and reimbursement for our Percepta and Envisia tests or develop and commercialize other solutions, our revenue and our ability to achieve and sustain profitability would be impaired, and the market price of our common stock could decline.